Media Communications Mesh#

 -t, --tcp=port_number Port number for TCP socket controller (defaults: 8002).

-• There is one bug with default docker.io package installation (version 20.10.25-0ubuntu1~22.04.2) with Ubuntu 22.04.3 LTS.
-The USER command and chown command don’t work as expected.
-It’s preferred to install docker-ce package following instruction from docker community.
+• There is a bug with the default docker.io package installation (version 20.10.25-0ubuntu1~22.04.2) with Ubuntu 22.04.3 LTS.
+The USER command and chown command do not work as expected.
+It is preferred to install the docker-ce package, following an instruction from Docker Docs.

 • The Authentication function of the Media Proxy interfaces is currently missing.
 This feature is still under development, and the current implementation is weak in defending against network attacks.